alopezrivera/OneNoteExporter/CONTRIBUTING.md

 * You should start by 'flattening' all `InkDrawing` (i.e. pen/hand written elements) in your onennote pages.
 Because OneNote does not have this function you will have to take screenshots of your pages with pen/hand written notes and paste the resulting image and then remove the scriblings.
 If you are a heavy 'pen' user this is a very cumbersome.
   * Alternatively, if you are converting a notebook only for reading sake, and want to preserve all of your notes' layout, instead of flattening all `InkDrawing` manually you may prefer to export a  `.pdf` which preserves the full apperance and layout of the original note (including `InkDrawing`).
 Simply use the config option `$exportPdf = 2` to export a `.pdf` alongisde the markup file.

-A way to automate this process would be awesome.
+A way to automate this process would be good to have.

 ---